ChrstphrHll/npc_gen/students/Railyn Retenia.md

 ---
 ### Description
 - 3rd year Half-Orc Ranger in Jettenia
-- curly dark red hair that's kept back by a green headband, Blue eyes, and Pale Gray skin
+- short wavy black hair that's well kept, Blue eyes, and Pale Gray skin
 - Is Obliging and Abrasive, and has Contributing as their ideal

 ### Organizations